 "I'm no expert, so look at the pictures and decide for yourself if it's real."

 Members may be able to find out if an item is authentic by contacting the manufacturer or trademark owner directly.
-For more information, please visit the About Me pages of our Verified Rights Owners (VeRO) participants.
+For more information, please visit our Verified Rights Owners (VeRO) Participant pages.